VisualComputing/nub/README.md

 Frame f1, f2, f3;
 void setup() {
   scene = new Scene(this);
-  // To attach a leading-frame (those whose parent is the world, such as f1)
+  // To attach a leading-node (those whose parent is the world, such as f1)
   // the scene parameter is passed to the Frame constructor: f1 = new Frame(scene);
   // whereas for the remaining frames we pass any constructor taking a
-  // reference frame paramater, such as Frame(Frame referenceFrame) f2 = new Frame(f1) {
+  // reference node paramater, such as Frame(Frame referenceFrame) f2 = new Frame(f1) {
     // immediate mode rendering procedure
     // defines f2 visual representation